mindplay-dk/unbox/README.md

 different qualities - from the smallest and simplest to the largest and most ambitious:

-  * [pimple](http://pimple.sensiolabs.org/) is as simple as a DI container can get, with absolutely no bell and whistles, and barely any learning curve.
+  * [pimple](http://pimple.sensiolabs.org/) is as simple as a DI container can get, with absolutely no bell and whistles, and barely any learning curve, totalling around **250 LOC**.

-  * **unbox** with just a few classes (just over 300 source lines) and a few interfaces - more concepts than pimple (and therefore a bit more learning curve) and convenient closure injections, which are somewhat more costly in terms of performance.
+  * **unbox** with just a few classes and interfaces - more concepts and a bit more learning curve than pimple, totalling around **350 LOC**.

-  * [php-di](http://php-di.org/) is a pristine dependency injection framework with all the bells and whistles - rich with features, but also has more concepts and learning curve, and more overhead.
+  * [php-di](http://php-di.org/) is a pristine dependency injection framework with all the bells and whistles - rich with features, but also has more concepts and learning curve, more overhead, and totalling around **3000 LOC**.

 The included [simple benchmark](test/benchmark-all.php) generates the following benchmark results on a WSL2 under Windows 11 with PHP 8.2.10.